New York Times Magazine "Think Big" Team curated by Herbert Muschamp

 Project over West Street, prototype for block No. 2.

-Project Designer Meredith Lynn Bostwick Consultant Carlos Majauskas .
+Project Designers: Meredith Lynn Bostwick Consultant Carlos Majauskas .

 Project Exhibited as a Group Exhibition on the VIIIth (8) International Architecture Biennale Di Venezia 2002